 - Subject access code of practice (pdf)

-We've published a report detailing some of the good practice and areas for improvement we have seen in the NHS.
+We've published two reports detailing some of the good practice and areas for improvement we have seen in both the NHS, and the health sector at large.

 We’ve published a report highlighting some areas of good practice and potential improvement for GPs practices.